xpqz/dyalog-docs/language-reference-guide/docs/system-commands/copy.md

 This command brings all or selected global objects `nms` from a stored workspace (or session file) with the given name.
 A stored workspace is one which has previously been saved with the system command `)SAVE` or the system function `⎕SAVE`.

-See Workspaces[Programmer's Guide: "Workspaces](../../../programming-reference-guide/introduction/workspaces) for the rules for specifying a workspace name.
+See [Programmer's Guide: "Workspaces"](../../../programming-reference-guide/introduction/workspaces) for the rules for specifying a workspace name.

 If the list of names is excluded, all defined objects (including namespaces) are copied.